jenberg11/muse/fishing_email.md

 * Brainstorming
 * Prototyping
 * Experimenting
-* Designing - human experience
+* Designing - Experiences and Events
-* Communication - verbal and nonverbal, written, visual, interpersonal, presentational
+* Communication - Verbal and Non-Verbal, Interpersonal, Written, Visual, Presentational

 I'd like to get on a call with you and Charlie for one hour to discuss the possibilities further.
 What time next week works for you?

-Yours,
+All the best,

 Jen
 - - -